 When you sell something (such as a share of stock) for more than you paid for it, you’re generally going to be taxed on the increase in value.
 This increase in value is known as a “capital gain.”

 The amount of gain is calculated as the proceeds received from the sale, minus your “cost basis” in the asset.

 What is “Cost Basis”?

-In most cases, your cost basis in an asset is simply the amount that you paid for that asset.
-(Note: This includes any brokerage commissions that you paid on the transaction.)
+In most cases, your cost basis in an asset is simply the amount that you paid for that asset, including any brokerage commissions that you paid on the transaction.

 EXAMPLE: Lauren buys a share of Google stock for $250, including brokerage commissions.
 She owns it for two years and then sells it for $400.
 Her cost basis is the amount she paid for it: $250.
 Her gain will be calculated as follows:

 $400 (proceeds from sale)

 The rate of tax charged on a capital gain depends upon whether it was a long-term capital gain (LTCG) or a short-term capital gain (STCG).
 If the asset in question was held for one year or less, it’s a short-term capital gain.
 If the asset was held for greater than one year, it’s a long-term capital gain.

 STCGs are taxed at normal income tax rates.
 In contrast, LTCGs, are taxed at the same rates as qualified dividend income.
 That is, any long term capital gains that fall in the highest (39.6%) tax bracket will be taxed at a rate of just 20%, any LTCGs that fall in the 25-35% tax brackets will be taxed at a rate of just 15%, and any LTCGs that fall in the 10% or 15% tax brackets will not be taxed at all.

 An important takeaway here is that if you’re ever considering selling an investment that has increased in value, it might be a good idea to think about holding the asset long enough for the capital gain to be considered long-term.